gotwalt/dwollotron/README.md

 1. Create the database with `rake db:create` followed by `rake db:migrate`.
 1. Launch the app with `foreman start`.
 The web application will run at http://localhost:5000, and both the queue processor and the scheduler will run.

+##Making it Useful
+Rewrite `app/models/payment.rb#call_remote_dwolla_api` to do something that actually calls an API to transfer money.
+That part's not done.

 ##Testing
 For one-time testing, run `rspec`.
 For continual testing, run `autotest`.